ossc-db/pg_plan_advsr/README.md

 	select pg_plan_advsr_enable_feedback();

-Fourth, execute the previous query (explain analyze ...) twice, and you can see the plan was changed and the execution time was shortened.
-Because pg_plan_advsr fixed an estimated row error, therefore planner chose more efficient plan than before.
+Fourth, execute the previous query (explain analyze ...) twice, and you can see the plan was changed and the execution time was shortened because pg_plan_advsr fixed an estimated row error therefore planner chose more efficient plan than before.

 e.g.

-Before tuning
+#### Before tuning

 	                                                          QUERY PLAN
 	-------------------------------------------------------------------------------------------------------------------------------